List of Georgia Tech Yellow Jackets men's basketball head coaches

 Bobby Cremins, the winningest head coach in Yellow Jackets men's basketball history.

 The following is a list of Georgia Tech Yellow Jackets men's basketball head coaches.
 There have been 15 head coaches of the Yellow Jackets in their 108-season history.

-Georgia Tech's current head coach is Damon Stoudamire.
-He was hired in March 2023, replacing Josh Pastner, who was fired after the 2022–23 season.
+Georgia Tech's current head coach is Scott Cross.
+He was hired in March 2026, replacing Damon Stoudamire, who was fired after the 2025–26 season.